Legal Agreement Templates

 Choosing the right legal agreement

 Please use the information below to find out about the different legal agreements necessary to establish research consortia, and data transfer and use in collaborative research projects.
-Please contact the Personalized Health Informatics (PHI) Group (click here) for guidance and support.
+Please contact the Personalized Health Informatics (PHI) Group (click here) for guidance and support or watch the presentation "Legal agreements for using health-related data in multi-center projects".

 A legal agreement postulates a solid basis for a successful collaboration within a multicenter research project and needs to be submitted with the other project-specific documents when applying for an ethics approval.